rocky-linux/documentation/docs/guides/8_6_installation.md

 `Test this media & install Rocky Linux 8`

-You can also press <kbd>Enter</kbd> at any time to start the process immediately.
+You can also press ++enter++ at any time to start the process immediately.

 A quick media verification step will take place.
 This media verification step can save you the trouble of starting the installation only to find out halfway through that the installer has to abort because of bad installation media.

 After the media check runs to completion and the media is successfully verified to be usable, the installer will automatically continue to the next screen.

 Select the language you want to use for the installation on this screen.
 For this guide, we select *English (United States)*.
-Then click the <kbd>Continue</kbd> button.
+Then click the ++"Continue"++ button.

 ## Installation Summary